 Or a lead might be enthusiastic about the product, but is not the decision-maker in his or her organization.
 While the content pieces Molly has created will be helpful in educating all prospective customers and moving them through the different stages of the funnel, Molly needs to familiarize himself with and implement two concepts:

 - Sales Qualified Leads (SQLs)

-A marketing qualified lead (MQL) is a prospective customer who has demonstrated a particular level of engagement that leads the marketing team to conclude that real sales potential exists.
-The level of complexity involved in this assessment will vary based on the resources available to the team.
-Norman, for example, might conclude that anybody who fills out his online demonstration request form is an MQL.
+Molly might conclude that anybody who fills out her online demonstration request form is an MQL.
 Another company might set the bar to MQL qualification at something involving a combination of viewing specific pages, interacting with certain forms, and opening a certain number of email messages.
 For that kind of analysis, we recommend marketing automation software.